 To achieve our purpose, Amrita Australia works in conjunction with several organizations.

-In Australia we deliver benevolent relief projects via our associated entity MA Centre (Aust) Foundation, a charity registered with the ACNC that has groups in every state of Australia and a main administrative centre in Carrum Downs, Victoria.
+In Australia the delivery of our benevolent relief projects is supported by our associated entity MA Centre (Aust) Foundation, a charity registered with the ACNC that has groups in every state of Australia and a main administrative centre in Carrum Downs, Victoria.

 The two current Australian Projects receiving funding are: